Computational-Morphogenomics-Group/Ladder/README.md

 <img src="repo_resources/logo.png" width="200px">

 Patches takes as input a collection of observations or gene expression profiles obtained from multiple conditions referred to as groups -- for example, age, treatment or injury stage.
-Each group is characterized by a unique set of categories or attributes -- for example, `young' or `old' represent attributes of the group `age'.
-Given an anndata object with metadata for the observations contained in separate columns of anndata.obs, Patches can:
+Each group is characterized by a unique set of categories or attributes -- for example, 'young' or 'old' represent attributes of the group 'age'.
+Given an anndata object with metadata for the observations contained in separate columns of `anndata.obs`, Patches can:

 - Learn conditional and condition agnostic latent representations for observations.
-- 'Transfer' observations across combinations of conditions.
+- Transfer observations across combinations of conditions.
-- Provide attribute specific scores, associating gene expression with effects of attributes.
+- Provide attribute specific scores for each gene, associating gene expression with effects of attributes.

 <br/>
 <img src="repo_resources/patches.jpg" width="1000px">